denshade/gitlabcibuilder/README.md

 - Quick feedback loop without breaking the rest of the pipeline
 - Run tests as part of the merge request

-This allows you to write tests so you don't have to merge changes only to find that you've broken the build.
+This allows you to write tests, so you don't have to merge changes only to find that you've broken the build.
 # API
 ## GitlabCiAssert.assertAllStagesKnown
 This assertion checks that all stages used by the jobs are known: